callchain/calld/src/call/app/tx/README.md

 ## SetSignerList ##

-In order to enhance the flexibility of Ripple and provide support for enhanced security of accounts, native support for "multi-signature" or "multi-sign" accounts is required.
+In order to enhance the flexibility of Call and provide support for enhanced security of accounts, native support for "multi-signature" or "multi-sign" accounts is required.